s-kachroo/Git-at-Tips/Common Terms.md

 **Push**

-This is how you send the changes made in your local repository to your remote.
+This is how you send the changes made in your local repository to your remote repository.
 All your changes remain unsynced until you have pushed them and this is necessary step to keep the changes parallel.
 Only the files you commit(as in the previous definition) are pushed and rest of the changes remain local to your project.

 **Fetch**

 This is in very simple terms means to download any updates and changes from a remote repository.
 This does not mean that you have included the changes in your project.
-Just download.

 **Merge**